 High priority children Process that could be used to verify need(s) Children at risk of abuse or neglect, including children in Out-of-Home Care The child is: • attending a three year old kindergarten program through Early Start Kindergarten or Access to Early Learning, or is • referred by: - Child Protection - Child and family services (family services referral and support team, Child FIRST/integrated family services/Services Connect case worker) - Maternal and Child Health nurse, or - Out-of-Home Care provider.
-Aboriginal and/or Torres Strait Islander children As part of the enrolment process, service providers must respectfully ask families 'is your child Aboriginal and/or Torres Strait Islander?' and record this information in KIM.
-Asylum seeker and refugee children An appropriate visa identifies the child and/or parents as a refugee or asylum seeker.
+Aboriginal and/or Torres Strait Islander children Asylum seeker and refugee children An appropriate visa identifies the child and/or parents as a refugee or asylum seeker.
 Children eligible for the Kindergarten Fee Subsidy A child or parent holds a Commonwealth Health Care Card, Pensioner Concession Card, Veteran's Affairs Card, or multiple birth children (triplets, quadruplets).
-Children with additional needs, defined as children who: require additional assistance in order to fully participate in the kindergarten program require a combination of services The child: is assessed as having delays in two or more areas and is declared eligible for a second funded year of kindergarten holds a Child Disability Health Care Card has previously been approved for Kindergarten Inclusion Support Package, or referred by:
+Children with additional needs, defined as children who: require additional assistance in order to fully participate in the kindergarten program require a combination of services which are individually planned have an identified specific disability or developmental delay The child: is assessed as having delays in two or more areas and is declared eligible for a second funded year of kindergarten holds a Child Disability Health Care Card has previously been approved for Kindergarten Inclusion Support Package, or referred by: